KH40-khoast40/MES40/README.md

 - Alpha Test
 - Soft Shadow ( ビームマンP's full_SimpleSoftShadow / そぼろ's Excellent Shadow )
 - Customizable Toon, Spa, Cube Map, Specular Light values
-- All the existed features that are available in MMD default shader

 ## Usage
 Apply Object.fx to the materials. (clone the fx file if you want to use the shader on 2 or more materials with different settings)